 Control charts consist of three key elements.

 First, the expected probability is shown as a dotted line.
-Since, the expected probability for head or tails with a fair coin is 50%, the dotted line is at 50%.
+Since the expected probability for heads or tails with a fair coin is 50%, the dotted line is at 50%.

 The second key element consists of a set of control limits.
-If you have ever heard someone talking about “Six Sigma”, they are talking about these control limits and their use in statistical process control.
-If you are interested in the math behind determining control limits, see this post .
+If you have ever heard someone talking about “Six Sigma,” they are talking about these control limits and their use in statistical process control.

 To make the most of control limits, oddsmakers and statisticians take a perspective that might seem unusual at first.
 They treat the observed data as a single outcome from the universe of all possible experiments where 51 fair coins are flipped.
 Based on that perspective, they expect that 68% of all outcomes would land between the green lines.
 Similarly, we expect 95% of all outcomes between the yellow lines and 99.7% of all outcomes between the red lines.

 Let’s contrast the results of Machine 1 with the results from Machine 2 (shown below).
-Here, ball number 5 is in the red zone, but the majority of balls are landing within the green zone.
+Here, ball #5 is in the red zone, but the majority of balls are landing within the green zone.
 This suggests that Machine 1 has deviated from expected results more significantly than Machine 2.
-If you are interested in a quick and useful assessment of whether a machine is deviating from expected results, see our explanation of the chi squared test.
+If you are interested in a quick and useful assessment of whether a machine is deviating from expected results, see our explanation of the tightness test.